Downsizing: Tips & Tactics from the “Property Brothers”

 Less really can be more.
-Here, the experts share their tips and tactics for downsizing without stepping down.
+Here, HGTV’s identical twin brothers Drew and Jonathan Scott on how you can downsize without stepping down.

 The proliferation of home buying and renovating shows on TV proves I’m not alone in my obsession with seeing how other people live, renovate and decorate at different stages of their lives – just married, expecting babies, up- sizing, adding in-law suites, eventually downsizing.